Anti – Slavery and Human Trafficking Statement for the 2023/2024 Financial Year (April – March) – Updated August 2024.

 Showcase classifies its suppliers as follows: 1) Goods for resale, 2) Direct materials, 3) Indirect purchases; consumables and services, e.g. cleaning.

-Internal processes and procedures allow us to clearly identify high risk supply chains and/or areas within our supply chains where there is an increased risk of modern slavery.
-We have as such identified that one of the main areas of exposure has been identified as the outsourcing of cleaning services .
-As a result we have included taking positive steps to ensure that our contract cleaning Company is adhering to all our suppliers principles , included their management on our internal training program and have provided them with clear and concise directions with regards to the recruitment and assessment of their personnel.
+Internal processes and procedures allow us to clearly identify high-risk supply chains and/or areas within our supply chains where there is an increased risk of modern slavery.
+We have as such identified that one of the main areas of exposure has been identified as the outsourcing of cleaning services.
+As a result, we have taken positive steps to ensure that our contract cleaning Company is adhering to all our supplier’s principles, including their management of our internal training program and have provided them with clear and concise directions regarding the recruitment and assessment of their personnel.

 Supplier Adherence to our Values